Mehr Ali: Tribe

 The main tribe living here are the Yousafzai Nawarkhel, a well known family of Swabi District.
 They are the owners of the land of this village.
 Some other families also live here who are peasants.

 Population

 The village consists of about 300 homes.

 Education

 Most of the people who live here rely on subsistence farming.
-Those with some degree of education serve in various departments, i.e., army, police, rangers, education, and agriculture.
-There are two primary schools for boys and one for girls: one is BHU and the other is run by a non-governmental organization.
+Those with some degree of education serve in various departments, i.e., army, police, rangers, education,judiciary, and agriculture.
+There are two primary schools and one middle school for boys and one primary for girls : one is BHU and the other is run by a non-governmental organization.